 Deciding to go to couples therapy might feel like a monumental step in your relationship.

 For many people, it’s an indicator that something isn’t quite right, and that’s a tough pill to swallow.
 If you have never experienced therapy at all, it can be even more overwhelming.
+Those with individual therapy experience may find it easier to consider.

 Just the thought of talking out your problems with a stranger can be stressful, especially if you don’t know where to start.
 Perhaps one of you has been talking about it while the other keeps putting it off.
 Maybe you’re wondering if couples therapy can really help you get on top of your specific problems or whether it’s worthwhile at all.